upper waypoint

 No — and this is one of the more contentious aspects of California’s daylighting law.

-Daylighting “functions a lot like the parking restrictions around a fire hydrant.
-It doesn’t have to be red curbed, but everyone knows you’re not supposed to park within 15 feet of it,” said Liza Lutzker, a research data analyst at UC Berkeley’s Safe Transportation Research and Education Center.
+San Francisco’s change of plans notwithstanding, in principle, daylighting “functions a lot like the parking restrictions around a fire hydrant,” said Liza Lutzker, a research data analyst at UC Berkeley’s Safe Transportation Research and Education Center.

 A red curb designates a no-parking area at the intersection of Sutter and Leavenworth streets in San Francisco on Dec.
 18, 2024.

-So how can I avoid getting a ticket for daylighting?
+So, how can I avoid getting a ticket for daylighting?

-Here are some of the things to remember, to lower your chances of being cited for parking in a daylighted spot:
+Here are some of the things to remember to lower your chances of being cited for parking in a daylighted spot:

 Get to know what 20 feet looks like…